codalnest/files/lgc.md

 (d) All seats reserved for the pederasyon ng mga Sangguniang kabataan in the different Sanggunians shall be deemed vacant until such time that the Sangguniang kabataan chairmen shall have been elected and the respective pederasyon presidents have been selected: Provided, That, elections for the kabataang Barangay conducted under Batas Pambansa Blg.
 337 at any time between January 1, 1988 and January 1, 1992 shall be considered as the first elections provided for in this Code.
 The term of office of the kabataang Barangay officials elected within the said period shall be extended correspondingly to coincide with the term of office of those elected under this Code.

-SECTION 533.
+Section 533.
 Formulation of Implementing Rules and Regulations. - (a) Within one (1) month after the approval of this Code, the President shall convene the Oversight Committee as herein provided for.
 The said Committee shall formulate and issue the appropriate rules and regulations necessary for the efficient and effective implementation of any and all provisions of this Code, thereby ensuring compliance with the principles of local autonomy as defined under the Constitution.

 (b) The Committee shall be composed of the following: